-Subject to the terms of the CDx Agreement, the Company paid Qiagen a fee for the exclusive right to have the circulating tumor cell enrichment technology used in the development of the companion diagnostic test, which was recognized as research and development expense during the nine months ended September 30, 2015.
-The Company will also pay Qiagen fees for the development of the AR-V7 clinical trial assay and a contingent milestone payment of \$1,000 upon Qiagen obtaining pre-market approval of the companion diagnostic test.
+Subject to the terms of the CDx Agreement, the Company paid Qiagen a fee for the exclusive right to have the circulating tumor cell enrichment technology used in the development of the companion diagnostic test, which was recognized as research and development expense during the six months ended June 30, 2015.
+The Company also pays Qiagen fees for the development of the AR-V7 clinical trial assay and is obligated to pay a contingent milestone payment of \$1,000 upon Qiagen obtaining pre-market approval of the companion diagnostic test.
 Furthermore, the Company will reimburse Qiagen for certain direct out-of-pocket costs incurred by Qiagen, including for sample material.
 These amounts are subject to adjustment if the parties determine that changes in the scope of the development program are required.
 Following commercialization, the Company will have no further payment obligations to Qiagen under the Agreement.
 The Company will not, however, receive any revenues from future sales, if any, of the companion diagnostic test.